mcellteam/cellblender_tutorials/advanced_models.rst

 .. warning::

-   These tutorials have not yet been updated for CellBlender 1.0.
+   Some of these tutorials have not yet been updated for CellBlender 1.0.
    Therefore, some things might not work exactly as described.

 What follows is a series of advanced MCell and CellBlender models each of which serves a unique purpose.
 Some examples (e.g. :ref:`fick`) teach fundamentals